aaronstrong/gcp-professional-architect/labs/wsfc/README.md

 The code in this repo will deploy the following:

 * A two node cluster running in GCP
-* An Active Directory domain controller will be deployed
+* An Active Directory domain controller will be deployed with a fileshare witness

 ## Features